 Using the Advanced Vagrant Features in PhpStorm

 This tutorial describes how to use the advanced features of Vagrant integration in PhpStorm.
 The details of using Vagrant and Oracle VirtualBox are out of scope of this tutorial.
-Refer to the respective documentation for more information.
+For more information, refer to the respective documentation.

 Pay attention to prerequisites mentioned in the Vagrant: Working with Reproducible Development Environments page.
 Also make sure that a Vagrant box is created and initialized.